Supply Status Update

 Our manufacturing partner Meridian Medical Technologies, a Pfizer company, continues to experience manufacturing challenges in the production of EpiPen® (epinephrine injection, USP) 0.3 mg and EpiPen Jr® (epinephrine injection, USP) 0.15 mg Auto-Injectors, and the authorized generic versions of these strengths.

-These challenges are expected to result in tighter supplies and greater variability in pharmacy-level access and will potentially continue through the summer months as seasonal demand increases.
+These challenges are expected to result in tighter supplies and greater variability in pharmacy-level access at this time.

 On June 5, 2019, the U.S. Food and Drug Administration announced the extension of the expiration dates by four months of all lots of EpiPen 0.3 mg Auto-Injectors and its authorized generic version currently on the market in the U.S.